Starting a Local Chapter

 2. Familiarize yourself with Slow Food USA’s organizational structure.

-Once you have assessed the needs in your community, formed an enthusiastic team (including a potential board), and have talked to your Regional Governor, then send an email to firstname.lastname@example.org with the following information:
+Once you have assessed the needs in your community and formed an enthusiastic team (including a potential board), then send an email to email@example.com with the following information:

 - Your name